Torsades de Pointes Ventricular Tachycardia

 • Repetitive short runs of polymorphic ventricular tachycardia

-The TdeP VT itself is a rapid, polymorphic VT that tends to self-terminate.
-Onset typically follows a short-long-short RR interval initiation sequence (although this sequence is not specific for TdeP VT): The first short RR interval is between a baseline beat (usually a normal beat) and a premature beat (usually a premature ventricular beat).
+The TdeP VT is suspected by recognizing a rapid, polymorphic VT, often that self-terminates.
+Onset typically follows a short-long-short RR interval initiation sequence (although this sequence is not specific for TdeP VT): the first short RR interval is between a baseline beat (usually a normal beat) and a premature beat (usually a ventricular premature beat).
 The long RR interval is the post-extrasystolic pause and ends with a baseline beat (usually a normal beat).
-The pause further prolongs the QT interval of this baseline beat and it is followed by a short RR interval when the TdeP VT begins.
+The pause further prolongs the QT interval of this baseline beat, and it is followed by a short RR interval when the TdeP VT begins.
 Although patients may have a normal QTc at other times, the QTc is usually substantially prolonged around the time of TdeP VT and the QT interval of the last QRS complex prior to TdeP VT must be long (often with a giant TU wave).

 Pearls & Pitfalls